ayush-020198/face_recogn_back_end/README.md

 There is also a simple login system present which stores password in the form of hash values with the help of b-crypt tool.

+## Development
+Want to contribute?
+Great!

+To fix a bug or enhance an existing module, follow these steps:

+Fork the repo\
+Create a new branch (git checkout -b improve-feature)\
+Make the appropriate changes in the files\
+Add changes to reflect the changes made\
+Commit your changes (git commit -m 'Improve feature')\
+Push to the branch (git push origin improve-feature)\
+Create a Pull Request

+## Bug / Feature Request
+If you find a bug or you'd like to request a new function, kindly open an issue feel free to do so by opening an issue [here](https://github.com/ayush-020198/Robot5o/issues/new).\
+Please include sample queries and their corresponding results.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.